Philaeux/jardinier/README.rst

 Fullstack Website Template - Angular Frontend, Python FastAPI Backend
 =======================================================================

-To use this template, rename all mentions of "templates" in the filenames and file content with the codename of your project.
+To use this template, rename all mentions of "jardinier" in the filenames and file content with the codename of your project.

 Backend
 --------